gregorychernyavskiy/CyLife/README.md

 3. Set up a MySQL database and ensure the connection configuration matches the project requirements.

 ### Steps
+As the **Backend Lead** for CyLife, here is how to set up and run the backend:

 1. Clone the repository:
    ```bash
    git clone https://github.com/gregorychernyavskiy/CyLife.git